 2-Stroke vs. 4-Stroke Motorcycle Oil Usage

-Both two stroke and four stroke engines require their own specially formulated oil that acts to lubricate different parts of the engine, allowing it to last longer and operate more efficiently.
+Among the main differences when discussing 2-stroke vs. 4-stroke oil have to do with usage, operation, and composition.
+Both two-stroke and four-stroke engines require their own specially formulated oil that acts to lubricate different parts of the engine, allowing it to last longer and operate more efficiently.
 Oils also help clean things up and prevent corrosion in the system.
-Among the main differences between 2-stroke vs. 4-stroke motorcycle oil have to do with usage, operation, and composition.

 Almost every new motorcycle available today has a 4-stroke engine.
 Their popularity comes from better fuel efficiency and lower emissions.
 However, 2-stroke engines remain in use thanks to their smaller size, lighter weight, and simplicity of design.
 These two engine types operate differently, and because of their difference, certain products were developed specifically for each.